simoc/mapyrus/docs/reference.md

 such as \texttt{.mapyrus} are interpreted by Mapyrus using the following steps.

-\begin{enumerate}
-\item
-Set any parameters passed in the URL (following the \texttt{?} character in the URL or passed in an HTML form) as variables in Mapyrus.
+* Set any parameters passed in the URL (following the \texttt{?} character in the URL or passed in an HTML form) as variables in Mapyrus.
   Variable names are converted to uppercase.
-\item
-Read and execute the commands from the filename given in the URL.
+* Read and execute the commands from the filename given in the URL.
-\item
-Capture the standard output of these commands and return it to the HTTP client.
+* Capture the standard output of these commands and return it to the HTTP client.
   An image file is returned if the
   \texttt{newpage} command is used with output file set to standard output.
   Otherwise the output of any \texttt{print} commands is returned.
   The HTTP header information set in a
   \texttt{mimetype}
   or
   \texttt{httpresponse}
   command is returned to the HTTP client.
   An HTTP error state is returned if the request fails.
-\end{enumerate}

 Requests using either GET or POST methods are accepted by Mapyrus.